 Wood – a material with many qualities

-Wood is the material most commonly associated with IKEA furniture, and for good reasons.
-We love working with wood not only because it’s part of our Scandinavian design heritage – wood is an excellent material from a design, quality and environmental perspective, provided that it comes from responsibly managed forests.
-Wood is also durable, renewable, recyclable – and beautiful.
+Wood is the material most commonly associated with IKEA furniture, and with good reason.
+We love working with wood not only because it’s part of our Scandinavian design heritage, but because wood is an excellent material from a design, quality and environmental perspective – provided that it comes from responsibly managed forests.
+Wood is durable, renewable, recyclable – and beautiful.

-Because wood is so important to IKEA, we work together with FSC (Forest Stewardship Council) to take care of the world’s forests through responsible forest management, making sure we have forests for all, forever.
-By the end of 2020, we aim for all our wood to come from more sustainable sources which includes FSC certified and recycled wood.
-Today we have reached more than 91% of our goal.
+Because wood is so important to IKEA, we work together with the Forest Stewardship Council® (FSC®) to take care of the world’s forests through responsible forest management – making sure we have forests for all, forever.

 Combining wood types

 Acacia is a durable and rot-resistant wood that works great for outdoor furniture, like our ÄPPLARÖ series.
-All acacia we use comes from FSC certified plantations.
-Together with our suppliers, smallholder farmers and partners like WWF, IKEA ensures that acacia is grown in a way that is better for environment and the local communities.
+All the acacia wood that we use come from FSC certified plantations.
+Together with our suppliers, smallholder farmers and partners like WWF, the IKEA business ensures that acacia is grown in a way that is better for the environment and the local communities.